History of Vista

 In 1862, a severe earthquake struck the area, followed by three years of severe drought.
 In 1870, Bernard Delpy arrived from France to build what eventually became known as “Delpy Corners” at the intersection of today’s East Vista Way and Foothill Drive.
 His nephew, Jules Jacques Delpy, joined him in 1879 and together they planted several hundred acres of grapes.
 In 1886, they built the first successful winery in the country.
 The winery was shut down by the prohibition era.

 Vista received its name in an unusual manner.
-A settler named John Frazier lived where Peto’s Farm Supplies was located on W. Vista Way, near where the railroad tracks are today.
+A settler named John Frazier lived where the Krikorian Movie Theater is located on Main Street, near where the railroad tracks are today.
 He constructed a mineral well and took to calling the area “Frazier’s Crossing.”
-On September 1,1882 he applied for a permit with the U.S. Postal Department to call the town Frazier’s Crossing.
+On September 1, 1882 he applied for a permit with the U.S. Postal Department to call the town Frazier’s Crossing.
 The application came back with the simple notation; “There is already a Frazier Post Office in Tulare County.
 Submit another name.”
 Frazier did just that with the name “Vista.”
 This time the Post Office Department accepted the name and permission was granted for him to open Vista’s first post office on October 9, 1882.

 In 1887, the Santa Fe Railroad Company laid its tracks from Oceanside to Escondido through Vista.
 In 1912, A.W.
 Martin organized the Vista Land & Water Co.
-He dug a shallow well where the Lincoln Middle School is today, and pumped water up the hill to a steel tank opposite the present Wildwood Park.
+He dug a shallow well where the Vista Magnet Middle School is today, and pumped water up the hill to a steel tank opposite the present Wildwood Park.
 In 1913, the Santa Fe Railroad announced it would build a Vista railroad depot at the cost of $8,007.
-The station was completed in 1914 and was used until the late 1970s, when it was moved to 201 Washington St., where it became the home of the Vista Chamber of Commerce – and remains the Chamber’s home today.
+The station was completed in 1914 and was used until the late 1970s, when it was moved to 201 Washington St., where it became the home of the Vista Chamber of Commerce until January, 2012.

 During the winter of 1912 – 1913, the Martin Corporation began of the 26-room Vista Inn on the corner of Vista Way and Santa Fe Ave.
 The Inn was to be the cradle of birth for numerous civic organizations, including the Chamber of Commerce, the Vista Irrigation District, the Vista Press, and the First National Bank of Vista.
 Eventually, the Inn was moved down the block and then dismantled for its lumber in 1960.